FritzViljoen/FritzViljoen.github.io/_posts/2019-06-15-cinderella-part-2.md

 {% include figure image_path = "assets/images/posts/hh-snippit_3.jpg" %}

 ### Clean and Drop Unnecessary Columns
-The source data has some additional columns that is not applicable to the project.
+The source data has some additional columns that is not applicable to this project.
-Dropping the columns simplifies the process and makes for easier reading.
+Dropping the columns simplifies the process and makes for easier reading and data exploration.
-Additionally some of the column headers has some long naming conventions, which we try to simplify as well.
+Additionally, some of the column headers has some long naming conventions, shorter names would be better.

 ```python
 df.drop(columns=['SpacerForProfilePic', 'StatusFlags row',